What Is Predictive Risk Management?

 Scenario analysis can incorporate statistics and advanced models based on historical data.
 It can also be more simple.

 Ask yourself, what’s the worst that could happen?
-Work from there to find if there are measuring in place for if it did happen.
+Work from there to find if there are measures in place for if it did happen.

 Your Experience with Predictive Risk Management